-Última atualização da página: 30 de junho de 2022
+Última atualização da página: 25 de novembro de 2022

 Blockchain bridges work just like the bridges we know in the physical world.
 Just as a physical bridge connects two physical locations, a blockchain bridge connects two blockchain ecosystems.
 Bridges facilitate communication between blockchains through the transfer of information and assets.